 Preparing for a coffee cupping.

 Simply put, the results of my cupping weren’t startling, but they are informative.
 The oldest of the crops had a wet-cardboard fragrance and aroma, something I attributed to a defect of the bean.
-The oldest beans lacked any pleasurable taste/flavor and aftertaste, had a moderate body and low acidity.
+The oldest beans lacked any pleasurable taste/flavor and aftertaste and had a moderate body and low acidity.

 The surprise came with the last cup — The washed Mexican Coatepec.
 In the nose, the Coatepec had a distinctively strong and sweet wine fragrance attributed to fruits.
 In the cup, it had a much more pronounced flavor and a delicate and pleasurable aftertaste.
 It, like the newer crop of Capulin, had a medium-medium high acidity and a balanced body.